asaadsaad/MWA-Final-Project-September-2022/README.md

 ### Technical information
 * You must use all the technologies we learned in our course (MEAN stack).
 * Design your own DB, skeleton, and app structure (let me know if you need help with this).
 Start by planning your screens. (use DB as a service – Atlas).
-* All Angular routes should be protected from public access by JWT (except sign up and sign in routes)
+* All Angular routes should be protected from public access by JWT (except sign-up and sign-in routes)
 * All Express routes should be protected from public access by JWT (except sign-up and sign-in routes)
 * A daily push is required to track your code and performance.
 If you miss a push that will affect your final grade.
 * Do not push any private key of any service to Git.
 (If found, your account will be terminated and you may be legally sued by service providers).
 Write your keys in a config file (npm i dotenv) and add the filename to .gitignore
 * Do not spend more than two hours on a problem, move on, or find an alternative.

 ### Notes and daily routine
 You are free to work from any comfortable spot you may choose and are not required to come or to be in the classroom.
 I'm available to assist you any day through Teams from 10:00 AM to 12:30 PM, and from 2:00 PM to 3:00 PM.
-The classroom will be open and available on all days.
+The classroom will be open and available all days.

 ### Final Evaluation
 The last push should be performed before Tuesday 9 pm.
-I will meet with every student individually on Wednesday and Thursday morning and evaluate the final project code, the meetings schedule and invites will be sent later.
+I will meet with every student individually on Wednesday and Thursday mornings and evaluate the final project code, the meetings' schedule and invites will be sent later.

 Send me an email to asaad@miu.edu on Tuesday before 9 pm with the following:
 * A summary of the project idea.
-* A summary of all problems/solutions/new things they learned during the project.
+* A list of all problems/solutions/new things you learned during the project.
-* A summary of the project plan (daily schedule).
-I’ll use this project plan to evaluate your performance.
+* Your daily schedule.
 * Copy/paste your config file (all secret keys) and include that in the email.

 ### To qualify for 3 extra points to be added to your final grade, your project must include the following as pre-requisites: